johno/pixyll/_posts/2022-04-21-MMLLC_Registration_Process.md

 ---
 layout: post
-title: Registering Your Multi Member LLC
+title: How To Form Your Own Multi Member LLC
 date: 2022-04-21
-summary: An explanation of the different requirements you'll come across while registering your LLC.
+summary: An explanation of the different requirements you'll come across while registering your MMLLC.
 permalink: /MMLLC-Registration/
 ---

-The process for registering your own LLC is straightforward.
-In this article, we outline the different components it takes to register.
+Registering your own LLC is straightforward.
+In this article, we layout what you need to file to make your very own Multi Member LLC.

-These are the requirements necessary to have an active LLC:
+Here's what most states require to form a MMLLC:

 *   Articles of Organization
 *   Registered Agent